About the Center of Excellence in Maternal and Child Health

 Overview of the Training Program

-The purpose of the MCH Training Program is to “improve the health status of women, infants, children, youth and their families.”
+The purpose of the USF Center of Excellence in MCH Education, Science, and Practice is “for the training of graduate and post-graduate public health professionals in an interdisciplinary MCH setting to prepare future MCH public health professionals achieve optimal MCH outcomes and to advance MCH science, research, practice and policy.”
 The vision of the Program is that “all children and families will live and thrive in healthy communities served by a quality workforce that helps assure their health and well-being.”

 Both MCH academic and continuing education programs view leadership as essential for promoting health and preventing disease.
-The MCH Leadership Training Program offers a training approach that is interdisciplinary and collaborative, and that is directed at understanding and practicing the values of health equity, cultural competence, and family centeredness.
+The Center of Excellence in MCH offers a training approach that is interdisciplinary and collaborative, and that is directed at understanding and practicing the values of health equity, cultural competence, and family centeredness.

-The MCH LeadershipTraining Program also seeks to improve the training of public health professionals in MCH through enhanced exposure to the schools of public health competencies.
+The Center of Excellence in MCH Program also seeks to improve the training of public health professionals in MCH through enhanced exposure to the schools of public health competencies.
 These competencies include:

 - Demonstrating the attainment of MCH leadership competencies